G-sants/bank-menu-challenge-trainning/README.md

  -exiting the app;

 Second:
- If you choose to create it, than just put a Personal ID (it got to be 11 numbers);
+ If you choose to create it, then just put a Personal ID (it got to be 11 numbers);
  Than type your Name
- and than select the type of account you want to create:
+ and then select the type of account you want to create:
   -Checking;
   -Salary;
   -Saving;

  Third:
-  Now you will be back to the main menu, if you want to create a new account (recommende if you want to make transferences in beetween them) if don't, them just select to enter the applicantion.
+  Now you will be back to the main menu, if you want to create a new account (recommend if you want to make transference's in between them) if you don't, them just select to enter the application.
- In here you can choose differents option:
+ In here you can choose different option:
   1- Make a deposit to it;
    Can be made with any value.